santolucito/santolucito.github.io/COMS1002/2/index.md

 - 50 points - Technical Sophistication.
 Does your project utilize your programming skills in an effective way?
 Have you gone significantly beyond any example code you have used?
 Is this "your" work?
 - 30 points - Documentation.
 Did you record properly (sound recorded directly from sound card of computer).
 Have you shown your complete code during the performance?
 Does the documentation highlight both the artistic aspect of your work, as well as the technical sophistication?
 Your work should be equally well appreciated by both a technical and non-technical audience.
-- 20 points - Creativity.
+- 10 points - Creativity.
 This is a subjective measure.
 You need to get comfortable with your work being judged in a subjective manner when working in Computing in Arts.
 To score full points here, you will need to put significant time into practicing live coding.
 Try to gain a level of fluency with Sonic Pi that allows you to explore new creative ideas during your performance.

+Additionally, 10 points are given for showing up to the Live Code Jam Session on Nov 22 and performing something for your block of time.
+If you don't show up and perform you don't get these 10 points.

 <hr>

-### Lecture 3: Technicals of Audio
+## Lecture 2-1: Technicals of Audio

-Nov 11
+Nov 10

 What is digital audio?
 How is sound represented in a computer?
 What new challenges arise in programming audio as opposed to non-time domain programming?

 <a name="lab2"></a>

-### Lab 2: Sonic Pi
+## Lab 2: Sonic Pi

 Nov 12